maf946/IST-220-Labs/Lab4/Lab4Instructions.md

 First, some table stakes:

 * We’ll be using the **nmap** port scanner.
-Make sure to read the following sections of the textbook, which describe nmap:
+Make sure to read the following overview: [What is Nmap and How to Use It](https://www.freecodecamp.org/news/what-is-nmap-and-how-to-use-it-a-tutorial-for-the-greatest-scanning-tool-of-all-time/).
-    * In chapter 3.2, in a “Focus On Security: Port Scanning” section
-    * The end of chapter 3.5.6
 * Now that you’re trained in the art and science of nmap, it’s safe for you to install it.
 Go ahead and install it:
 	* If you're on the Mac, [download nmap](https://nmap.org/download.html#macosx), run the installer by right-clicking it and selecting "Open", and then use nmap from the terminal.
 	* If you're on Windows, either: